28th Regiment "Pavia": History

 In 1859, after the Second Italian War of Independence ended with the Treaty of Zürich, the Austrian Empire ceded Lombardy, which at the time was part of the Kingdom of Lombardy–Venetia, to the Second French Empire, which in turn transferred the region to the Kingdom of Sardinia.
 During the war the Kingdom of Sardinia had also occupied the Grand Duchy of Tuscany, the Duchy of Modena and Reggio, the Duchy of Parma and Piacenza, and the Papal Legations of the Romagne.
 On 1 March 1860, the Royal Sardinian Army formed a new brigade in Turin, which was immediately sent to Parma, the capital of the Duchy of Parma and Piacenza.
 The new brigade, named for the city of Pavia in Lombardy, consisted of two infantry regiment, which were formed on the same date.
 The 27th Infantry Regiment (Brigade "Pavia") was formed with 16 companies ceded by the existing uneven numbered infantry regiments from 3rd to 25th, with the 13th Infantry Regiment (Brigade "Pinerolo"), 19th Infantry Regiment (Brigade "Brescia") and 21st Infantry Regiment (Brigade "Cremona") ceding two companies and the remaining nine uneven numbered regiments ceding one company each.
 The sixteenth company for the regiment was ceded by the 26th Infantry Regiment (Brigade "Bergamo").
 The 28th Infantry Regiment (Brigade "Pavia") was formed with 16 companies ceded by the existing even numbered infantry regiments from 4th to 26th, with the 14th Infantry Regiment (Brigade "Pinerolo"), 20th Infantry Regiment (Brigade "Brescia"), 22nd Infantry Regiment (Brigade "Cremona") and 26th Infantry Regiment (Brigade "Bergamo") ceding two companies and the remaining eight even numbered regiments ceding one company each.

 On 5 May 1860, Giuseppe Garibaldi's Expedition of the Thousand set off, with the support of the Sardinian government, from Genoa and landed on 11 May in Marsala in Sicily.
 On 15 May 1860, Garibaldi won the Battle of Calatafimi and the Sardinian government decided to send reinforcements to Sicily.
-This triggered the Sardinian campaign in central and southern Italy, durich which the 27th Infantry Regiment participated in the siege of Civitella del Tronto.
+This triggered the Sardinian campaign in central and southern Italy, during which the 27th Infantry Regiment participated in the siege of Civitella del Tronto.
 After the successful conclusion of Garibaldi's Expedition of the Thousand the Kingdom of Sardinia annexed the Kingdom of the Two Sicilies and most of the Papal Legations.
 On 17 March 1861, King Victor Emmanuel II proclaimed himself King of Italy.
 In 1862–63, the 28th Infantry Regiment's IV Battalion was sent to Campania and then Apulia in Southern Italy to help suppress the anti-Sardinian revolt, which had erupted in Southern Italy after the annexation of the Kingdom of the Two Sicilies.